microsoft/code-with-engineering-playbook/code-reviews/recipes/CSharp.md

 ## Enable Roslyn Support in Visual Studio Code

-The above steps also work in vscode provided you enable Roslyn support for Omnisharp.
-The setting is "omnisharp.enableRoslynAnalyzers" and must be set to "true".
-After enabling this setting you must "Restart Omnisharp" (this can be done from the Command Palatte in vscode or by restarting vscode).
+The above steps also work in VS Code provided you enable Roslyn support for Omnisharp.
+The setting is `omnisharp.enableRoslynAnalyzers` and must be set to `true`.
+After enabling this setting you must "Restart Omnisharp" (this can be done from the Command Palette in VS Code or by restarting VS Code).

 ![rosyln-support](./vscode-roslyn.png)